ROS-inante/bprotect/README.md

 ## Usage
 Assemble the board as per schematics and flash Tasmota (version >=13).
-Drop the Berry-script into the filesystem and add it to the 'autoexec.be' as per the example.
+Drop the Berry-script named [ltc4281.be](/app/ltc4281.be) from the [app](/app) folder into the filesystem and add it to the 'autoexec.be' as per the example.

 ## License
 This project is licensed under the GPLv3.